dominservice/payu_marketplace/README.md

 =====

 This library is based on "openpay/openpay"
-The seller verification elements for the marketplace have been added, as well as the marketplace service itself.
+The seller verification elements for the market place have been added, as well as the marketplace service itself.

 ## __The library is currently under construction, please check back, it will be ready soon.__

 **The PAYU Marketplace PHP library provides integration access to the REST API 2.1**

 ## Dependencies
-PHP >= 7.3 with extensions [cURL][ext1] and [hash][ext2]
+PHP >= 5.3 with extensions [cURL][ext1] and [hash][ext2]

 ## Documentation